FBK-NILab/tractogram_filtering/README.md

 ### Description
 This tool implements a method able to distinguish between anatomically plausible and anatomically non-plausible streamlines, based on the definitions given by Petit et al, 2019.
 The method is a geometric deep learning neural network presented at MICCAI2020 [1], which has been trained and tested on a dataset of 20 HCP subjects [https://doi.org/10.25663/brainlife.pub.13](https://doi.org/10.25663/brainlife.pub.13).

-##### input output
+##### input and output
-- The input file is always a tractogram .trk, projected into MNI space with fixed number of points per streamline.
+- The input file is always a tractogram .trk, projected into MNI space with fixed number of points, 16, per streamline.
-- The output
+- The output file is again a tractogram .trk containing only the anatomically plausible streamlines.

 ### Authors
 * Pietro Astolfi
 * Paolo Avesani